633 W 5th Street #2890

-If you’re suffering from any of the above-mentioned symptoms, it is important to visit a specialist immediately.
+If you’re suffering from any of the symptoms mentioned above, it is important to visit a specialist immediately.

 Bruises and discoloration near the elbow might be an indication of an elbow injury, but to make sure, doctors carry out a couple of tests that will include:

-Prior medical history: Your doctor will go over your medical history and ask you about any problems with your elbow in the past.
+Prior medical history: Your doctor will review your medical history and ask you about any problems with your elbow.

 Physical exam: The doctor will carry out a few physical tests to determine the extent of the damage and assess the area where the injury is.
-They will ask you questions regarding elbow pain and the region where you’re feeling it the most.
+They will ask you questions about elbow pain and the region where you feel it most.

 Imaging tests: To determine if a person has a fracture, the doctor will most likely recommend taking an imaging test.
-A doctor may recommend an MRI to identify any pathologic conditions, as car accidents have the tendency to trigger prior injuries.
+A doctor may recommend an MRI to identify any pathologic conditions, as car accidents tend to trigger prior injuries.

-Sometimes, imaging tests such as X-rays and other radiographs may miss small fractures, which your doctor then needs to check for.
-In some cases, your healthcare provider may need to manipulate the elbow or immobilize it to start the healing process.
+Sometimes, imaging tests such as X-rays and other radiographs may miss minor fractures, which your doctor needs to check for.
+Sometimes, your healthcare provider may need to manipulate or immobilize the elbow to start the healing process.
 All the treatment options depend on the type of injury sustained.

-Recovery from a shoulder or elbow injury may require physical therapy or possibly surgery to help stamp or mitigate pain disabilities caused by the trauma.
+Recovery from a shoulder or elbow injury may require physical therapy or surgery to help stamp or mitigate pain disabilities caused by the trauma.
 The treatment options could vary depending on the severity of the injury and the type of injury.
-Some injuries that result in ligament tears may require surgical intervention, such as ulnar collateral ligament reconstruction, while others may simply require a bit of rest and applying ice packs.
+Some injuries resulting from ligament tears may require surgical intervention, such as ulnar collateral ligament reconstruction, while others may require rest and ice packs.

-If the person is suffering from a broken elbow, then the doctor may recommend open reduction with internal fixation.
-This is a two-step treatment where the surgeon first re-aligns the elbow and then uses orthopedic implants to hold it into position.
+If the person suffers from a broken elbow, the doctor may recommend open reduction with internal fixation.
+This is a two-step treatment where the surgeon re-aligns the elbow and then uses orthopedic implants to hold it.

 Let’s look at treatment options according to the different types of elbow damage.
-Keep in mind, both shoulder and elbow injuries can prevent injured workers from working.
+Remember that shoulder and elbow injuries can prevent injured workers from working.
 So a shoulder or elbow injury lawyer from our workers compensation attorney group may be the last chance for the injured individual to feed their family during their recovery period.

 Anterior elbow injuries often cause pain during flexing motion in both the forearm and the elbow.
 Depending on the severity of the accident, you may need to undergo physical therapy to restore the elbow to normal movement.

-Most commonly caused by repetitive motion, lateral elbow trauma are the swelling or tearing of the tendons.
-People suffering from these issues must get adequate rest and avoid any elbow movements in the initial stages of healing.
+Most commonly caused by repetitive motion, lateral elbow trauma isis the tendons’ swelling or tearing.
+People suffering from these issues must get adequate rest and avoid elbow movements in the initial stages of healing.
 Doctors may slowly recommend adding some stretches and strengthening exercises to aid in the healing process.

 People with lateral elbow damage may require wearing a brace and taking corticosteroid injections or topical applications to assist in a speedy recovery.

-If you have this type of elbow injury, our case attorneys in Los Angeles can pursue legal action to ensure that the good things that you deserve will come back to you.
+If you have this type of elbow injury, our case attorneys in Los Angeles can pursue legal action to ensure that the good things you deserve will return to you.
 It is critical to understand that even after suffering such a loss, you can seek compensation to help you heal properly and regain the use of your arm and elbow.

-If posterior elbow injuries show major swelling and serious pain, there may be a need for surgery or a corticosteroid injection course.
+If posterior elbow injuries show significant swelling and serious pain, there may be a need for surgery or a corticosteroid injection course.

 Most elbows can heal over time, but taking pain relief medications and icing the injury frequently can reduce the recovery time.
-Doctors also recommend keeping the elbow still for the initial healing period to prevent any further injuries from occurring.
+Doctors also recommend keeping the elbow still for the initial healing period to prevent further injuries.
 They may give you a cast to ensure that your elbow remains in one place.

-Whether you have a minor elbow condition or a major one, speak to our legal experts immediately.
-We will help recover the money you deserve for your loss.
+If you have a minor elbow condition or a major elbow condition, speak to our legal experts immediately.
+We will help you recover the money you deserve for your loss.